ParentSquare/policies/privacy-policy.md

 #### 5. Choices About Your Information

-##### Managing Your Profile
+##### Managing Your Account

 You may review, update, and correct the information in your account by logging into ParentSquare.
 Your School may not allow you to update your account information directly in ParentSquare.
 In such event, an alternate School contact or instructions will be provided for you to update your ParentSquare contact information.
 You are able to adjust your notification settings within ParentSquare so that you receive instant text, instant email, or digest email, or you may opt out of ParentSquare communications and receive no notifications at all.
 If you choose not to receive notifications from ParentSquare this will not stop you from receiving emergency notifications, for example those regarding school closure, threats, etc.

-##### Deactivating Your Account

-If your child graduates from the School or leaves the School and you are no longer associated with the School, the School will deactivate your account.
-When an account is deactivated, it will be archived but no user will be able to see it.
-If the School chooses to maintain an alumni database, ParentSquare may retain that student's name, student's grade level, parents’ / guardians’ name, email, cell phone and address information as an archived account.

 ##### Deleting Your Account

-A user account may only be deleted by the School.
-When an account is deleted, it is permanently deleted from ParentSquare.
-If you wish to delete your account, please send an email to your School representative.
-Removed and deleted information may persist in backup copies for up to ninety (90) days, but will not be available to others.
+If you or your child graduates from the School or leaves the School and you are no longer associated with the School, the School will delete your account, i.e., you will no longer be able to access your information on ParentSquare and no other ParentSquare user will be able to access your personal information either, including your School.
+In case of accidental deletion, we will be able to restore the account on request if request is made within thirty (30) days.

+If you cease to agree with ParentSquare's terms of use and privacy policy at some point in the future or if you no longer desire our service, please unsubscribe directly by clicking the link in the ParentSquare email sent by your School or contact the School directly to delete your account.
+You may also contact us at [support@parentsquare.com](mailto:support@parentsquare.com).
+We will get in touch with your School to honor your request and respond within a reasonable time not exceeding thirty (30) days.

+We will retain your information for as long as your account is active or as needed to provide services to you and your School.
+We will also retain and use your information as necessary in order to comply with our legal obligations, resolve disputes, prevent abuse, and enforce our agreements.

+### European Union Residents

+Our computer systems are currently based in the United States, so your personal data entered at our Site or related to your use of our services (i) will not be processed in the European Economic Area (EEA) and (ii) will be processed by our service providers or us in the United States and other non-EEA countries.
+By using ParentSquare, you (a) agree to and accept the terms stated in this Privacy Policy and (b) expressly consent to the processing of your personal data on equipment and by service providers outside the European Economic Area.
+If you reside in the European Union and we do not seek your explicit consent to process your personal data, we are relying on the legitimate commercial interest of our company in providing the services to you and other customers and the need to process your personal data as previously described in order to accomplish that legitimate interest.
+You also have the right to withdraw consent and request that we halt processing of your personal data at any time.
+This withdrawal of consent does not invalidate the consent-based processing that occurred prior to withdrawal.

+As an EU resident, you also have the following rights under the General Data Protection Regulation:

+* Right of access to personal data
+* Right to rectification of personal data held where it is incorrect or incomplete
+* Right of erasure of personal data (“right to be forgotten”) if certain grounds are met
+* Right to restrict/suspend processing of personal data
+* Right to complain to a supervisory authority
+* Right to object to processing (if processing is based on legitimate interests)
+* Right to object to processing of personal data for direct marketing purposes
+* Right to receive your personal data in a standard electronic format (data portability)

+You may withdraw this consent or exercise any of the foregoing rights applicable to you by contacting the Privacy Officer at the address below or notifying us at [support@parentsquare.com](mailto:support@parentsquare.com)

 ### How to Contact Us

 If you have questions or concerns pertaining to your information, your registration, your account, or unsubscribing please contact your School directly.
 Otherwise if you have questions about this privacy policy or ParentSquare, you may contact us at [support@parentsquare.com](mailto:support@parentsquare.com).
+You may also contact us by phone and postal mail at:

+888-496-3168
+924 Anacapa St, Suite 3R,
+Santa Barbara, CA 93101